 Getting Started

-TT-Metalium provides a C++ API for developers to write custom kernels that runs on Tenstorrent hardware.
-It gives you full control over the hardware, allowing you to optimize your code for performance and efficiency.
-And it does not hide the hardware details from you, so you can write code that is tailored to your specific use case.
+TT-Metalium provides a C++ API for writing kernels that run on Tensix hardware; for configuring these kernels; and for executing kernels on the hardware.
+It gives the programmer full control over the hardware and data movement.
+This allows code to be optimized for performance and efficiency.
+Since hardware details are exposed, the programmer can write code that is tailored to their specific use case.

 The GitHub repository for the project is located here: https://github.com/tenstorrent/tt-metal